 The general formula is:

-The swap can significantly affect your account if:
+Swap can significantly impact your account if you:

-- You work with currency pairs with large rate differentials.
+Work with currency pairs showing large interest rate differentials

 Carry Trade

-This strategy seeks to benefit from positive swaps.
-It consists of buying a currency with a high interest rate and selling another with a low interest rate.
+This strategy aims to profit from positive swaps.
+It consists of buying a currency with a high-interest rate and selling another with a low-interest rate.

 How to avoid or minimize swap